mjeisenh/stolen-base-simulation/README.md

 ## Project Overview
 This project explores the application of **Digital Twins**—virtual models of physical entities—to enhance in-game decision-making in professional baseball.
 Specifically, it focuses on simulating the **stolen base attempt** at second base.
 By converting kinematic physics into stochastic service times, this tool provides a high-speed decision tool for managers to evaluate the probability of a successful steal before a pitch is delivered.

+## Repository Structure
+* `/docs`: Includes the full research paper detailing simulation foundations and exploratory notebook with coding methodologies explained in depth.
+* `/src`: Standalone Python scripts for OpenCV video analysis and data ingestion.
+* `main.py`: Available to use for demo purposes.
+Future enhancements will enable full simulation capabilities.

 ## The Strategic Framework: Run Expectancy (RE24)
 To quantify the value of a stolen base, the model utilizes the **Run Expectancy Matrix (RE24)**.
 * **The Threshold**: In a standard 0-out scenario with a runner on first, the penalty for failure (-0.588 runs) significantly outweighs the reward for success (+0.237 runs).